 The company logo has remained constant throughout the years of existence.
 This was due to the history of its appearance.
 Alexander Sturm designed the emblem.
 It is what little the company has left of him.
 Ruger kept the visual mark as a memory.

-The logo is represented by an inscription and the company logo in the form of the Phoenix bird rising from the flames upwards with the letter R in the center.
+The logo is represented by an inscription and the company logo, a Phoenix rising from flames, with the letter R at the center.
 The image is in the first place.
 It is often used without the company name.

 What is Ruger?

-The leading manufacturer of revolvers, pistols, and rifles in the United States, headquartered in Connecticut.
+The leading manufacturer of revolvers, pistols, and rifles in the United States is headquartered in Connecticut.
 Produces 700,000 firearms per year.

 The symbolic meaning of the Phoenix in the fire is multifaceted:

-• Rising to new heights.
-Throughout the company’s history, Ruger constantly improved manufacturing techniques and tried new options.
+- Rising to new heights.
+Throughout the company’s history, Ruger has constantly improved manufacturing techniques and tried new options.

 In the image, the bird soars upward, raising its wings.
 This symbolizes the company’s quick and high start.
 Its first pistol was a dizzying success, and Ruger has never “gone downhill” since.
 The firm prospered even during the gun prohibition when other companies were on the verge of bankruptcy.